Blythe Waters Fishery

 Stevie was fishing with his friend Chris Cooper and between them the couple had several more carp to 19lbs.

-Full permits, which allow anglers to fish any day of the week, cost £156.00 a year or £130.00 for concessions.
-The permits run from April 1 until March 31 and allow anglers to fish a second rod at no extra charge.
+Full permits, which allow anglers to fish any day of the week, run from April 1 until March 31 and allow anglers to fish a second rod at no extra charge.
 Concessionary permits are available only to anglers who possess a concessionary rod licence and these may be checked by staff.
+Please contact the fishery fur further details.

 Blythe Waters offers five attractive lakes set in pleasant rolling countryside between the villages of Hampton-in-Arden and Knowle to the east of Solihull.
 Although Blythe has rapidly become established as a popular match venue, it is also well suited to pleasure anglers.